-Geisinger-Community Medical Center’s Wound Care Center, managed by Diversified Clinical Services, provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
+Geisinger-Community Medical Center’s Wound Care Center, managed by Diversified Clinical Services, provides specialized treatment by a multidisciplinary panel of physicians that work together on chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a problem or chronic wound.

 That’s where our Wound Care Center can help.
 With the state-of-the-art treatments available including debridement, hyperbaric oxygen therapy, dressing selection, special shoes and patient education, people with non-healing and chronic wounds now have a place to turn.

 What We Treat:

 - Diabetic foot ulcers

 - Pressure sores

 If you suffer from a chronic or non-healing wound, speak ask your physician about a referral to our Wound Care Center, or contact us directly for an assessment.
 If you are a candidate for this outpatient program, the Wound Care Center will immediately work with you and your doctor to deliver the following:

 • Advanced therapies, such as hyperbaric oxygen therapy

 • An individualized, comprehensive plan of care that brings you the most appropriate and effective treatments for your specific needs